Rajesh-2312/Azure-Based-Web-Application-of-educational-information/readme.md

-# CJITS Christu Jyothi institute of technology and science
+# 🔸🔸CJITS Christu Jyothi institute of technology and science🔸🔸

-About this project:
+### About this project:
 This project is the full stack development regarding to the Django web-framework This website enables the users in the college CJITS(Christu Jyothi Institute of Technology and Science) which is located in the Jangaon Telangana